-You send him off into daycare, into a playdate, onto a playground and you have no idea what lurks on every surface he’s touching.
+You send them off into daycare, into a playdate, onto a playground and you have no idea what lurks on every surface they're touching.
 Toddlers can move a mile a minute, and aren’t normally too concerned about cleanliness.
-Now that Baby is getting a little older, and a little better with things like abstract thinking, or communicating in words, it might be time to introduce him the concept of germs.
-There are a few different ways to illustrate this idea in simple, toddler-friendly terms so he can start to understand why being careful about germs is important.
+Now that Baby is getting a little older, and a little better with things like abstract thinking, or communicating in words, it might be time to introduce them the concept of germs.
+There are a few different ways to illustrate this idea in simple, toddler-friendly terms so they can start to understand why being careful about germs is important.

-Whether it’s because he seems bright-eyed and ready to learn about this new and different way of understanding the world around him, or just because you need a better reason to tell him to stop putting that in your mouth than, “because I said so,” you’ll know when it’s the right moment to start talking about germs.
+Whether it’s because they seem bright-eyed and ready to learn about this new and different way of understanding the world around them, or just because you need a better reason to tell them to stop putting that in your mouth than, “because I said so,” you’ll know when it’s the right moment to start talking about germs.
 And when you do, there are a few different ways you can approach the subject.

 - Coloring books: You can order coloring books online about germs to get the conversation started, or if you’re feeling crafty, you can draw the outlines of some germy shapes yourself for Baby to color in.
-Once the two of you are settled into the coloring zone, you can start to talk to him about what the pictures he is working with represent, and answer any questions he might have.
+Once the two of you are settled into the coloring zone, you can start to talk to them about what the pictures they are working with represent, and answer any questions they might have.

 - Websites: If screen time is something you’ve decided is okay (especially for educational purposes) the internet is full of videos that can catch your toddler’s interest, give a visual representation of microscopic germs, and start the conversation all at once.